 - How to mock genesis config

-- How to write unit tests for runtime module functions
+- How to write unit tests for runtime pallet functions

 - How to connect to the Substrate node using the Polkadot JS API